bgachara/bgachara.github.io/posts/databases.md

 ### Buffer replacement policies

 - When DBMS needs to free up a frame to make room for a new page, it must decide which page to evict from buffer pool.
-- Goals:
-  - Correctness
-  - Accuracy
-  - Speed
-  - Meta-data overhead
+A replacement policy is an algorithm that the DBMS implements that makes a decision on which pages to evict from buffer pool when it needs space.
+- Implementation goals of replacement policies are improved correctness, accuracy, speed, meta-data overhead.

 - Least Recently Used
-  - Maintain a single timestamp of when each page was last accessed.
-  - When eviction comes, select the one with the oldest timestamp.
-  - Keep pages in sorted order to reduce the search time on eviction.
+  - This rp maintains a single timestamp of when each page was last accessed.
+When eviction comes, select the one with the oldest timestamp.
+This timestamp stored in separate data structure to allow for sorting and improve efficiency by reducing sort time on eviction.

 - Clock
-  - Approximation of LRU that does not need a separate timestamp per page.
-  - Each page has a reference bit, when accessed set to 1.
+  - This is an approximation of LRU without needing a separate timestamp per page.
+Each page has a reference bit, when accessed set to 1.
-  - Organize pages in a circular buffer with a clock hand
-  - Upon sweeping, check if a page bit is set to 1, if yes, set to zero, if no, evict.
+  - Organize pages in a circular buffer with a clock hand.
+Upon sweeping, check if a page bit is set to 1, if yes, set to zero, if no, evict.
   - *common mechanism* - read more.

-- Clock and LRU are susceptible to sequential flooding.
-  - A query performs a sequential scan that reads every page.
-  - This pollutes the buffer pool with pages that are read once and then never again.
-  - In OLAP workloads, the most recently used page is often the best page to evict.
+- Clock and LRU are susceptible to sequential flooding, where buffer pool contents are corrupted due to a sequential scan.
+Since seq scans read many pages, this pollutes the buffer pool with pages that are read once and then never again.
+In OLAP workloads, the most recently used page is often the best page to evict.

 - Clock and LRU only tracks when a page was last accessed but not how often a page is accessed.

 - Better policies:
   - LRU-K
-    - Track history of last K references to each page as timestamps and compute the interval between subsequent accesses.
-    - DBMS then uses history to estimate the next time that page is going to be accessed.
+    - It tracks history of last K references to each page as timestamps and compute the interval between subsequent accesses.
+DBMS then uses history to estimate the next time that page is going to be accessed.
-      - Maintain an ephemeral in-memory cache for recently evicted pages to prevent them from always being evicted.
-      - Can also track who is accessing pages.
+    - It maintains an ephemeral in-memory cache for recently evicted pages to prevent them from always being evicted.
+It can also track who is accessing pages.

   - Localization
-    - The dbms chooses which pages to evict a per query basis.
-    - This minimizes pollution of the buffer pool from each query.
+    - The DBMS chooses which pages to evict a per transaction/query basis.
+This minimizes pollution of the buffer pool from each query.
     - Postgres maintain small ring buffer that is private to the query.

   - Priority Hints
-    - The dbms knows about the context of each page during query execution.
-    - It provides hints to the buffer pool on whether a page is important or not.
+    - The DBMS knows about the context of each page during query execution and thus provides hints to the buffer pool on whether a page is important or not.

 ### Dirty pages

-- Fast Path:
-  - If a page in the buffer pool is not dirty then the DBMS can simply drop it.

-- Slow Path
-  - If a page is dirty then the DBMS must write back to disk to ensure that its changes are persisted.
+- There are two methods to handling pages with dirty bits, Fast Path: If a page in the buffer pool is not dirty then the DBMS can simply drop it and Slow Path: If a page is dirty then the DBMS must write back to disk to ensure that its changes are persisted.

-- Trade-off between fast evictions versus dirty writing pages that will not be read again in the future.
+- These two methods illustrate trade-off between fast evictions versus dirty writing pages that will not be read again in the future.

-- Background writing
-  - DBMS can periodically walk through the page table and write dirty pages to disk
-  - When dirty page is written, DBMS can either evict or unset dirty flag.
-  - A careful system doesnt write dirty pages before their log records are written.
+- Background writing is one way to avoid having to write out pages unnecessarily where the DBMS can periodically walk through the page table and write dirty pages to disk.
+When dirty page is written, DBMS can either evict or unset dirty flag.
+A careful system doesnt write dirty pages before their log records are written.

 ### Other Memory Pools

-- DBMS needs memory for things other than indexes and tuples
-- May not be always backed by disk
+- The DBMS needs memory for things other than just indexes and tuples.
+They may not be always backed by disk depending on implementations
 - e.g:
   - Sorting + Join buffers
   - Query caches.